Portable-EHR/feed-core/README.md

 - config : the nodecore/lib/config NodeConfig class extension, common to all Feeds.

-- dao : uses nodecore lib/dao to provide :
+- my-dao : uses nodecore lib/my-dao to provide :
     - FeedRecord and
     - FeedRecordItem classes, used to extend Record classes using :
     - Field and